vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 ### Implement a migration that operates on-platform

-The migration in this lab runs off-platform -
+The migration in this lab runs off-platform &mdash;
-It runs on either a developer workstation, or on the CI/CD server infrastructure.
+it runs on either a developer workstation, or on the CI/CD server infrastructure.
 It does *not* run on the TAS platform.